Seagreen

 Communications Mast & Pontoon

 Another development at Seagreen that contributed to the circular economy was the recycling of a communications mast by Aberdeen-based company, PD&MS Group.
-The company repurposed an existing structure from the Moray East wind farm and had the installation complete at Montrose in August 2021.
+The company repurposed an existing structure from the Moray East Offshore Wind Farm and had the installation complete at Montrose in August 2021.
 By recycling the 50m communications mast, PD&MS were able to reduce their resources by 68% and saw an almost 50% reduction in CO2 emissions compared to manufacturing a new mast from scratch.

 August 2021 also saw the new dedicated 30m pontoon for Seagreen being awarded to Lossiemouth-based company, Inland & Coastal Marina System UK Ltd. The pontoon was completed in December 2021, providing crew vessels a dedicated mooring, near their O&M base in which to efficiently manage crew transfers to the offshore wind farm.

-Vestas will also employ up to 60 roles to be based on their offshore service operations vessel, the Edda Brint, which will use the port every 2-3 weeks to rotate crew, staff and replenish the offshore warehouse.
+The Seagreen O&M base is home to approximately 80 full-time operational roles including up to 60 Vestas personnel maintaining the turbines both from the O&M base and offshore service operations vessel, the ESVAGT Brint, which visits the port every 2-3 weeks to rotate crew, staff and replenish the offshore warehouse.

 More from the port